 One thing I can do is commit to self-care.
 When I take care of myself, I can better choose my responses to what’s happening around me.
 I can to make a positive difference for others who I have direct contact with.
 My family, friends, my neighbors and community members, my clients and colleagues.

 That might seem like too small an impact to do any good.
 But there’s this thing called the parallel process in relationships.
 It describes the way that relationships powerfully influence other relationships.
 It means that what I do as I interact with others moves through an expanding network of relationships.
 My impact, and your impact, isn’t limited to those we directly contact.
 Through our personal connections, what we do each day has an exponential impact.

 How the Parallel Process Works

 Here’s an example.
-I coach a senior leader in a nonprofit organization, not on how-to’s of managing change, but on understanding her own responses to complex change.
+I coach a senior leader in a nonprofit organization, not on how-to’s of managing change, but on understanding his own responses to complex change.
 He learns to recognize his own internal wisdom and resources, to turn to others for help, to create space for reflection, and to understand that there are predictable phases to change, and specific things you can do to move through them successfully.

-That’s why self-care matters.
 Taking care of ourselves is far from being a small and meaningless indulgence.
 Instead, it’s a professional and personal necessity.
 It helps us stay centered and grounded, providing the stability we need to function effectively in difficult times.
 Self-care forms the basis for a positive parallel process, allowing us to be and do our best with those around us.
 We’re all pressed for time.